onap/vnfrqts-requirements/docs/Chapter8/VES_Registraion_3_2.rst

 The ``heartbeatAction`` keyword is provided on the ``event`` objectName for heartbeat events only.
-It provides design time guidance to the service provider’s heartbeat processing applications (i.e., their watchdog timers).
+It provides design time guidance to the service provider's heartbeat processing applications (i.e., their watchdog timers).
 The syntax and semantics of the ``heartbeatAction`` keyword are similar to the ``action`` keyword except the trigger is specified by the first field only instead of the first two fields.
 When the